uds-psl/coq-synthetic-computability/README.md

 # A Computational Cantor-Bernstein and Myhill's Isomorphism Theorem in Constructive Type Theory (Proof Pearl)

+Placing the paper at the root of this directory enables hyperlinks in the paper to the html code in `gh-pages`.

 ## Description

 The three files containing the theorems are: